mtumilowicz/ethereum-gas-workshop/README.txt

     * example: if a smart contract deletes a storage slot, it gets a gas refund
         * digression
             * London Upgrade through EIP-3529: remove gas refunds for `SELFDESTRUCT`, and reduce gas refunds for `SSTORE` to a lower level
+            * practically speaking gas refunds for selfdestruct was not encouraging the freeing up of network space
+                * it was encouraging the speculation on gas prices (in an extremely inefficient manner) via GAS tokens
+                * example
+                    1. during a period of lower gas prices you deploy contractA (called usually GasToken)
+                    1. during gas prices spike you'd self-destruct contractA and receive gas refund
+                    1. you can use that gas refund for paying for transaction during spike
     * refund is only applied at the end of the transaction
         * the full gas must be made available in order to execute the full transaction
 * it's important to estimate the gas needed for a transaction or smart contract execution